 How much do cerec crowns cost

-The cerec prime scan cost with extra convenience and comfort of same day crowns comes at No Extra Cost to You!
+The cerec prime scan cost with extra convenience and comfort of a same day dental crown/cerec crown comes at No Extra Cost to You!

-Having both a scanning system and milling machine (CAD/CAM) on our premises, we can essentially cut out the middlemen such as the dental laboratory and the associated fees and time that go along with this.
+Having both a scanning system and milling machine (CAD/CAM) on our premises, we can essentially cut out the middlemen such as the dental laboratory and the associated fees and time that go along with a traditional dental crown.
 Other procedures such as the fabrication and placement of a temporary crown, and the associated follow up appointments with the dentist, are all a thing of the past with cerec dentistry.
-All this translates to lower cost with the cerec primescan cost crown than would be the case with a traditional crown.
+All this translates to lower cost with the cerec primescan cost dental crown than would be the case with a traditional dental crown.

-Currently. the cost of a CEREC crown in Perth, WA starts from approximately $1350*.
+Currently. the cost of a CEREC dental crown in Perth, WA starts from approximately $1350*.
 To see further detail for the cerec primescan cost please visit this page.
-This of course this will also depend on the complexity of the case, the number of teeth affected, etc but this will be the starting price.
+This price of course will also depend on the complexity of the case, the number of teeth affected, etc but this will be the starting price.
 Of course we accept all private health funds and we are a HBF plus dentist or a HBF preferred dentist.
-For a more comprehensive look into how your health cover will work for this treatment, please see our page on this here
+For a more comprehensive look into how your health cover will work for dental crown treatment, please see our page on this here

-For those patients who may wish to use a payment program, we are an Afterpay dentist and accept Afterpay.
-If you would like to use Afterpay but not quite sure how it works in dentistry, please check out our page here..
+For those patients who may wish to use a payment program, we accept Afterpay.
 Afterpay is easy to use and generally can be used on smaller treatments such as a dental crown without too much paperwork or fuss.
 For larger payment plans and options we also are affiliated with Humm.
-Humm is another payment option that can be used for larger treatment procedures, such as multiple crowns, dental bridges or smile makeovers.
-To learn more about Humm, please see our page here.
+Humm is another payment option that can be used for larger treatment procedures, such as multiple dental crowns, dental bridges or smile makeovers.

 Cerec Milling Machine Cost